almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### What programming language should I learn first?

 I suggest that people who are new to programming learn either C++, C#, or Java.
 I do not suggest that people start learning Python or JavaScript as their first programming language.
-The reason being is that most large, enterprise level organizations, are running applications that use C++, Java, or C# for their systems and back ends.
+The reason being is that most enterprise organizations, are running applications that use C++, Java, or C# for their systems and back ends.
 Furthermore, these three languages require that you learn the object-oriented programming techniques and the data types.
 Python, JavaScript, and PHP don't require that you use data types when setting variables and allow you to get away with a lot of things that are not allowed in other languages.